luckykenlin/livewire-tables/docs/en/install/install.md

   "repositories": [
     {
       "type": "path",
-      "url": "../../livewire-tables" // the relative path to your package }
+      "url": "../../livewire-tables", // the relative path to your package "canonical": false
+    }
   ]
 }